CppComet/comet-server/docs/Introduction/Introduction.md

 # Why PHP is not available in this case?

-Push notifications can be implemented by PHP, but PHP need to use more memory consumption and time rate, so server will be overloaded.
+Push notifications can be implemented by PHP, but PHP need to use more memory consumption and time rate, so server will be overload.
 Therefore, we recommend using specified tools.

 # Practical use of push notifications